mjordan/islandora_solution_pack_xml/README.md

 [More information](https://github.com/mjordan/islandora_solution_pack_xml/tree/7.x/extras/parameters_tutorial) on using parameters in RENDER_STYLESHEETs is available.

-## Rendering HTML datastreams

-This solution pack provides support for OBJ datastreams that contain simple HTML.
-HTML files should contain only a `<body>` and its children, i.e., no `<html>` or `<head>` markup.
-There is a viewer for these datastreams, named the Islandora Simple XML HTML Viewer.

 ## Rendering the OBJ datastream using viewers

 This solution pack supports Islandora viewer modules, and comes with two simple viewer modules.
 The first allows easy styling of XML files using the [Google Javascript Code Prettifier](https://github.com/google/code-prettify), and the second provides a simple viewer for HTML markup.
 Viewers may also be defined by the Islandora Simple XML Context module, which is included with this one.
 Michael Joyce has written a viewer for [a specific set of TEI documents](https://github.com/ubermichael/ballads_viewer).
 Viewer templates should run their output through `check_markup()` (e.g., `<?php print check_markup($islandora_content, $format) ?>` to take advantage of Drupal's output filtering security features.

 Note that if a viewer is enabled, the XML OBJ datastream content is not styled with the RENDER_STYLESHEET XSLTs as described above.
 However, third-party viewers are free to use the RENDER_STYLESHEET or any other stylesheet they wish.

+## Using HTML datastreams

+This solution pack provides support for OBJ datastreams that contain simple HTML.
+"Simple" here means the type of markup that a user would enter into a standard Drupal node body, i.e., markup that would occur within an HTML `<body>` tag.
+There is a viewer for these datastreams, named the Islandora Simple XML HTML Viewer.

 ## Metadata and description display